yujiosaka/ChatIQ/README.md

 To configure the server, you can set various environment variables.
 A complete list of available environment variables and their default values can be found in the [.env.example](https://github.com/yujiosaka/ChatIQ/blob/main/.env.example) file.

+## Integration with FastAPI

+ChatIQ does not officially support [FastAPI](https://github.com/slackapi/python-slack-sdk/issues/1276) because [one of the critical components in Python Slack SDK for multi-workspace support does not yet support asyncio](https://github.com/slackapi/python-slack-sdk/issues/1276).

+But the rest of the codebase is independent from server frameworks.
+So feel free to try integrating with FastAPI on your own.
+FastAPI will be officially supported as soon as the upstream issue is resolved.

 ## Integration with Flask

 ChatIQ can be integrated with [Flask](https://flask.palletsprojects.com/).
 Below are examples of how to set up a simple ChatIQ server with Flask.